March is feed time for lawns.

-For the first time ever, I’ve seen lots of people cutting their grass in January.
-I even had to trim my own lawn.
-So, for the coming weeks, as people start to get back out into their gardens, I expect the question I’m going to be asked most at CountryLife is ‘How do I get rid of moss and weeds on my lawn?’
+Over the coming weeks, as people start to get back out into their gardens, I expect a common question among gardeners will be ‘How do I get rid of moss and weeds on my lawn?’

 Now is the perfect time to treat for moss.
 I typically treat my own lawn in March or April and give it a second go then again in September or October.
 That way, I stay on top of moss and am not left with bald patches on the lawns.

 I highly recommend Mo Bacter.
 It is an organic, slow release lawn fertiliser with added magnesium.
 It contains friendly bacteria that eat moss and turn it into fertiliser.
 It is quite sensitive to temperature so it must be at least 12 degrees for it to work.
 Ideally, it should be spread in damp conditions.
 I would recommend topping your grass about two days before spreading to expose the weeds and again two days after applying the treatment.

 Mo-Bacter improves the soil overall and there is no black mess or raking out needed afterwards.
 The fertilizer contains beneficial decomposing bacteria which consume the organic waste and convert it into useful lawn feed.

 One bag does about 100 metres squared, the size of a typical town garden.
 However do measure your lawn beforehand and spread it at the correct rate.
 You can spread it by hand, but I have a little push along spreader that does the job in half the time and achieves an even spread.

 Mo Bacter takes about two weeks to work and is far better than traditional chemical treatments that will turn your lawn black.
 It also feeds the grass and doesn’t harm animals or wildlife.
 All the same, I would recommend keeping pets out of the treated area for at least 24 hours, to allow the product to work its magic.